-Final treatment final treatment process i.e. the processing of
+Final treatment final treatment process i.e. the processing of residual wastes left after sorting for recycling or composting such as advanced thermal treatment, mechanical biological treatment etc.

 POLICY WCS2 PROVISION FOR WASTE MANAGEMENT CAPACITY

 To meet regional and local waste targets and arisings to enable sufficient waste management capacity to 2026, a strategic site for a waste management facility for final treatment, and other recycling composting and transfer activities will be provided for.